 Therefore, this study found empirical evidence to support the theory that the retailers' compliance behaviour is also influenced by their level of tax knowledge.
 When the retailers have good knowledge of the GST rules and regulations, they tend to comply as they know how the tax system operates and the consequence of being penalised for not complying with the GST requirements.
 Hence, it would reduce the non-intentional error among the taxable persons (McKerchar, 2005; Roth et al., 1989).
-This finding was also consistent with prior studies such as Nzioki and Peter (2014), and Kasipillai and Jabbar (2003), who reported that tax education programmes would influence the taxable persons to comply with the tax laws.
-This information may guide the tax authority in developing more advance tax education programmes to increase the retailers' knowledge relating to GST rules and regulations and thus enhance their GST compliance level.
+This finding was also consistent with prior studies such as Nzioki and Peter (2014), and Kasipillai and Jabbar (2003), who reported that tax education programmes would influence the tax authority in developing more advance tax education programmes to increase the retailers' knowledge relating to GST rules and regulations and thus enhance their GST compliance level.